Sydney Bollinger call The Seed a modern alien invasion with hot girls and nostalgic tropes.

 The gross-outs and body horror certainly make the film fun to watch, but the film does have an information issue.
 Audiences are not privy to much information about Deidre, Heather, and Charlotte’s friendship, which makes understanding their relationship complicated.
 In many ways, it seems like the three women shouldn’t be friends; Deidre constantly belittles Charlotte for a minimum wage job and her anti-tech ways.
 Heather takes the side of whoever seems to be winning the current argument, and in general, the three of them do not seem to get along.

 The acting by the film’s leads is superb.
-Martin especially shines as Deidre, her snappy, judgemental voice pitch perfect whether she’s upset about a useless phone, irritated with Heather’s concern over her father’s villa, or annoyed with Charlotte’s disinterest in all things social media.
+Martin shines as Deidre, her snappy, judgemental voice pitch perfect whether she’s upset about a useless phone, irritated with Heather’s concern over her father’s villa, or annoyed with Charlotte’s disinterest in all things social media.
 Martin’s acting is even more impressive post alien-impregnation; she exudes an eerie coolness that’s both believable for her character and unsettling.

-Walker’s script would greatly benefit from further digging into these three characters and providing more context about their relationships to one another.
-In many ways, Charlotte is the most compelling and—spoiler alert—she is the film’s final girl, but is she only compelling because she has the common sense to make it to the end?
+Walker’s script would greatly benefit from further digging into these three characters and providing more context about their relationships with one another.
+In many ways, Charlotte is the most compelling, and—spoiler alert—she is the film’s final girl, but is she only compelling because she has the common sense to make it to the end?
 Additionally, it remains unclear why the alien targeted Deidre and Heather, rather than Charlotte.
 Throughout the beginning of the film, Charlotte acted as the alien’s primary caretaker, but then the alien chose to impregnate Deidre and Heather with its eggs.
-While watching, it seems like a crime of opportunity, but upon further reflection, it may have more to do with the womens’ personalities.
+While watching, it seems like a crime of opportunity, but upon further reflection, it may have more to do with the women's personalities.

 Despite these holes, the film is fresh and modern, especially in the way it brings aliens back to the desert.
 In recent years, good alien stories have been hard to find, especially when discounting Marvel’s wide-ranging alien species.
 The Seed, though, is what we’ve needed in the vein of an alien invasion flick.
 The premise, while not wholly unique, pairs together nostalgia with a distinctly 2020s vapidity and sensibility.